alvinylt/arch-linux-config/README.md

-# Configuration for Arch Linux
+# Arch Linux Configurations

 This repository documents the customised configuration files and installed packages for future reference.

-Last updated: 2024-03-29
+Last updated: 2024-04-10